MousieDev/COGE/README.md

 	    // And I think you get the idea...

-	Now for a proper example for the Engine:
-	    Cherno : IndexBuffer.h & IndexBuffer.cpp
-	    C      : IndexBuffer.h

     Shader Loading & Uniforms:
 	C File API, credits to: https://github.com/templalizer1284/cshader & Uniforms are set using the glUniform... functions